Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Abstract

 \section{Abstract}

-This paper presents score-based sequential Langevin sampling (SSLS), a novel approach to nonlinear data assimilation within a recursive Bayesian filtering framework.
-The proposed method decomposes the assimilation process into alternating prediction and update steps, leveraging dynamic models for state prediction while incorporating observational data through score-based Langevin Monte Carlo during updates.
-To address challenges in posterior sampling, we introduce an annealing strategy within the update mechanism.
-We provide theoretical guarantees for SSLS convergence in total variation (TV) distance under certain conditions, providing insights into error behavior with respect to key hyper-parameters.
-Our numerical experiments across challenging scenarios -- including high-dimensional systems, strong nonlinearity, and sparse observations -- demonstrate the robust performance of the proposed method.
-Furthermore, SSLS effectively quantifies the uncertainty associated with the estimated states, making it particularly valuable for the error calibration.
+This paper introduces score-based sequential Langevin sampling (SSLS), a novel approach to nonlinear data assimilation within a recursive Bayesian filtering framework.
+The proposed method decomposes the assimilation process into alternating prediction and update steps, using dynamic models for state prediction and incorporating observational data via score-based Langevin Monte Carlo during the updates.
+To overcome inherent challenges in highly non-log-concave posterior sampling, we integrate an annealing strategy into the update mechanism.
+Theoretically, we establish convergence guarantees for SSLS in total variation (TV) distance, yielding concrete insights into the algorithm's error behavior with respect to key hyperparameters.
+Crucially, our derived error bounds demonstrate the asymptotic stability of SSLS, guaranteeing that local posterior sampling errors do not accumulate indefinitely over time.
+Extensive numerical experiments across challenging scenarios, including high-dimensional systems, strong nonlinearity, and sparse observations, highlight the robust performance of the proposed method.
+Furthermore, SSLS effectively quantifies the uncertainty associated with state estimates, rendering it particularly valuable for reliable error calibration.

 \keywords{Data assimilation, Langevin Monte Carlo, Bayesian inverse problems, convergence analysis.}